Amber Bradley: International representative rowing

-In 2002 Bradley secured a seat at stroke in the Australian women's quad scull with Donna Martin, Sally Robbins and Dana Faletic.
+In 2002, Bradley secured a seat at stroke in the Australian women's quad scull with Donna Martin, Sally Robbins and Dana Faletic.
 They raced at the 2002 World Rowing Cup III in Munich and then went to Seville 2002.
 They were slow in their heat but won the repechage to make the final and finished fourth overall.

 The 2003 World Rowing Championships were the main Olympic qualification regatta and the Australian women scullers trained in Canberra under Lyall McCarthy.
 Faletic and Bradley held their seats in the quad with the experienced Jane Robinson and the young Tasmanian Kerry Hore added to the crew.
 The quad performed well in the lead up winning at the World Rowing Cup III in Lucerne.
 At the 2003 World Championships in Milan they won their heat in an impressive time.
 They sculled the final to perfection leading at every mark.
 At the 1500m they had an unbeatable 3.45 second margin and finished more than 2 seconds ahead of Bulgaria.
 The quad won the gold and Bradley at stroke claimed her first senior World Championship title.

 The World Champion quad with Jane Robinson replaced by Rebecca Sattin were still together for the 2004 Athen Olympics.
 They were fourth across the line in the final.
 After the medals had been presented it was discovered that a member of the third-placed Ukrainian crew failed the drugs test and Australia was elevated to the bronze medal position and Amber won her only Olympic medal.

-In 2005 Bradley rowed consistently in the Australian double scull with Queenslander Sally Kehoe who was at the beginning of her own stellar career.
+In 2005, Bradley rowed consistently in the Australian double scull with Queenslander Sally Kehoe who was at the beginning of her own stellar career.
 They placed at two World Rowing Cups that year and then won the bronze at the 2005 World Rowing Championships in Gifu, Japan.

-2006 saw Bradley switch from sculls to sweep-oared boats at the national representative level.
+In 2006, Bradley switched from sculls to sweep-oared boats at the national representative level.
 She raced in a coxless pair and in the Australian women's senior eight at the World Rowing Cups I and II in Munich and Poznan.
 She was in the three seat of both the eight and the four for the 2006 World Rowing Championships at Eton, Dorney.
 The eight took the bronze and in the four with Jo Lutz, Robyn Selby Smith and Kate Hornsey, Bradley won the gold and her second senior World Championship title.

-In 2007 Bradley was sculling again and raced in the Australian quad at a World Rowing Cup and then in a double-scull with Kerry Hore who placed ninth at Munich 2007.
+In 2007, Bradley was sculling again and raced in the Australian quad at a World Rowing Cup and then in a double-scull with Kerry Hore who placed ninth at Munich 2007.
 Her final Australian appearances were in the Olympic year 2008 when she raced in the quad at two World Rowing Cups ahead of final role in the two seat of that boat who finished sixth in the final at Beijing 2008.